 Mehrdad’s understanding of sustainable architecture developed in the rich region of Persia and residing in London for many years where he worked extensively in current sustainable development.
 These experiences enabled his comprehensive understanding of contemporary issues and their potential resolutions.

 In addition to teaching at a variety of levels and subjects within the architecture, sustainability and environmental design fields, Mehrdad offers consultation and advice to a range of air quality and environmental design related projects, both in the private and public sector.
 He is a member of IAQM, IES, and Scientific Committee Member of PLEA (Passive Low Energy Architecture).
-His work is regularly presented at conferences and symposia, including international organisations such as UNESCO’s International Scientific Conference on Technologies.
-Other include “Forgotten Space” organised by the Royal Institute of British Architects and published by The Architects’ Journal.
-In 2012 his work at the Architecture Foundation was awarded Winner of the Public Vote.
+His work is regularly presented at conferences and symposia, including the London Build Sustainability Summit, the GermanU15, the International Scientific Conference on Technologies, UNESCO, at the Global Climate Change Conference, Turkey and the Conference on Disaster Resilience, Sri Lanka.
+His work has been selected for numerous publications including “Forgotten Space” organised by the RIBA and published by The Architects’ Journal, and his work at the Architecture Foundation where he has been awarded Winner of the Public Vote.

 The impact of urban micro-climates of social interaction and human health - University of Westminster, Dec 2 2016